scipo-code/ordinator-api/README.md

 ## Important High Level Types
+This section is to help understand the inner workings of Ordinator, to better allow developers to contribute to the code base.

 ### SchedulingEnvironment
+When manual decisions are made by a user through one of the specific agent instances, the SchedulingEnvironment will be updated to reflect the latest available knowledge.
+The other agents of the system then updates their states and delivers new solution based the best available knowledge from the scheduling environment.

-This SchedulingEnvironment is implemented as the memory blackboard.
-The SchedulingEnvironment is initialized from company data meaning that there is a specific implementation for each data source(s) that has (have) to implement the trait
+The SchedulingEnvironment is implemented as the memory blackboard pattern, this enable all the agents of the system to remain get the latest state in a scalable way and write to shared memory without corrupting state when writing.
+The SchedulingEnvironment is initialized from company data meaning that there is a specific implementation for each data source(s) that has (have) to implement the following trait:

 ```rust
 pub trait SchedulingEnvironmentFactory<DataSource> {